frandiox/vitedge/README.md

 ## Usage

 1. Create a normal Vite app.
-2. Install `vitedge` with your package manager.
+2. Install `vitedge` with your package manager and add `"type": "module"` and `"postinstall": "vitedge patch"` to your [`package.json`](./src/package.json).
-3. Import `vitedge/plugin.js` in your `vite.config.js`.
-[Example here](./example/vite.config.js).
+3. Import `vitedge/plugin.cjs` in your `vite.config.js`.
+[Example here](./example/vite.config.ts).
 4. Import and call Vitedge from your app's entry point providing your main `App.vue` and your page routes.
 Vitedge will create the router and attach the app to the DOM for you according to the running environment.
-[Example here](./example/src/main.js).
+[Example here](./example/src/main.ts).
 5. Add page props or API handlers in [functions directory](./example/functions).
 6. Develop locally with Vite's blazing fast HMR running `vitedge dev --open` (pass any Vite CLI option).
 When using TypeScript, make sure `typescript` and `ts-node` are installed as devDependencies.
 7. Build using `vitedge build` command, import `vitedge/worker` in your [worker entry point](./example/worker-site/index.js) and add a custom [Webpack config](./example/worker-site/webpack.config.js).

+## Troubleshooting

+### Cannot import ESM

+Vitedge works using ES Modules in modern Node.js (>=12).
+Make sure the Node version is compatible and that you have `"type": "module"` in your `package.json`.

+### Code generation from strings disallowed for this context

+This happen if you (or your dependencies) run `eval` or related in a worker environment.
+Unsafe evaluations are not supported.
+For example, [`vue-i18n` is affected](https://github.com/intlify/vue-i18n-next/issues/198) by this issue.

+### Any error in Vite internals

+Try running `vitedge patch` command.
+This will add some temporary modifications to Vite internals.
+See [more details here](./core/bin/cli.js).

 ## TODOS - Raw ideas